 - No filing of returns- No filing of returns are required for IEC.
 There is no requirement to follow any sort of process for sustaining its validity.

-- Renewal is not required- IEC is valid for lifetime of an entity and no renewal is required.
+- IEC Code Renewal is not required- It is valid for the lifetime of an entity and no IEC Code renewal is required.

 When IEC is not mandatory?

 IEC is not mandatory in the following cases-